Ironman (surf lifesaving): The Coolangatta Gold

-The ultra-endurance marathon from Surfer's Paradise to Coolangatta and back.
-The Coolangatta Gold is the toughest race in ironman, and one of the toughest in world sport.
+The Coolangatta Gold is a ultra-endurance marathon from Surfer's Paradise to Coolangatta and back, hosted by Surf Life Saving Australia.

 The Ironman Series

 First known as the Kellogg's Nutri-Grain Grand Prix in 1986, before the creation of the Uncle Toby's Super Series in 1989, and then the Kellogg's Nutri-Grain Ironman Series in 2002.
 The Ironman Series has always involved a variety of formats and locations, making it tough for any one athlete to dominate.
 The Series over the years has given a much greater profile to the sport and its athletes, and has allowed many athletes to become semi-professional.